jpoly1219/go-leetcode/buglist.md

 # List of known bugs
+- Docker Compose not reflecting code updates
+  - Tested
+  - Filesystem inside the container reflects the code updates, but running `docker logs` show no difference between before and after the update.
+  - Possible reasons:
+    - `docker-compose` is using the cached layers instead of rebuilding.
+    - Go isn't building binaries correctly.
+  - Suggested fix:
+    - `docker-compose up --build`
+    - `docker-compose build --no-cache` && `docker-compose up`
+    - Check for any typos in Go files, especially the ones inside `/backend` directory.
+    - Review how Go modules and packages work.

 - Problemsets() returns an array data type, but Submissions() returns an object data type
+  - Tested
+  - Possible reasons:
+    - API is sending over different data types.
+    - Frontend is parsing the data weirdly.
+  - Suggested fix:
+    - Check the backend API to see if it is sending a JSON or an array of JSONs.

 - Directory structure changes inside Docker container